sftcd/elig/queries.md

 As part of developing draft-carpenter-eligibility-expand, the set of queries we'd like to make against IETF data are:

-1. Path#1: With our existing BCP, who would would remain eligible in 2021?
+1. Path#1: With our existing BCP, who could remain eligible in 2021, assuming one more f2f meeting does happen in time and everyone goes to that?
 (Output: list1, a list of names.)

 1. Path#2: Who has been a WG chair or secretary in the last N years?
 (Input:
    N, Output: list2, a list of names)